 Why is this important?

-NSW has a world class public service and our focus is to continue to work hard to drive improved outcomes for the people of NSW.
-To do this we need to adopt innovative best practice and build a workforce built on diverse people, which drives creativity and innovation.
-Having diverse leadership ensures that the NSW Government represents the community.
-This gives us a deeper understanding of the communities we serve and allows us to deliver better outcomes through our wide range of expertise, perspectives and innovative ideas.
+NSW has a world-class public service and our focus is to continue to work hard to drive improved outcomes for the people of NSW.
+To do this we need to adopt best practice and build a workforce of diverse people, which drives creativity and innovation.
+Having diverse leadership ensures that the NSW Government represents the community, which gives us a deeper understanding of the communities we serve, and enables us to deliver better outcomes.

-Achieving this priority by 2025 will result in 1000 additional women and 57 more Aboriginal and Torres Strait Islander people in senior leadership roles over 10 years.
-The expansion of this priority to include improvement in the proportion of people with a disability in the public sector is an important new addition to increasing diversity and inclusion.
-Achieving the target will result in 10,000 more people employed with a disability across the NSW Government sector.
+Delivering this priority by 2025 will achieve parity for women in leadership, double the number of Aboriginal and Torres Strait Islander people in senior leadership roles over 10 years, and result in 10,000 more people with a disability employed across the NSW Government sector.